 The river Lea

-Of these, the most prominent is the river Lea, running through the heart of an area whose history it has defined.
+Of these rivers in East London, the most prominent is the river Lea, running through the heart of an area whose history it has defined.
 It served as a border between Anglo Saxons and Vikings.
 It was where Parliament’s forces stopped the Royalists’ march on London during the English Civil War.
 As the Black Death ravaged the city in 1644, it was the Lea and its bargemen that became a lifeline for Londoners, bringing in food and fresh water when all other routes in were closed.
 When the plague passed, the river’s bargemen were granted freedom from all tax and duties by a grateful city.

-As areas like Walthamstow, Leyton and nearby Stratford were absorbed over time into London proper, it was the rivers and wetlands that helped them keep their local identity.
+As areas like Walthamstow, Leyton, Redbridge and nearby Stratford were absorbed over time into London proper, it was the rivers and wetlands that helped them keep their local identity.
 Identity which endures to this day.
 Beer, food and fresh water were the things that East London could offer the capital, along with weapons and munitions when necessary – produced in their millions by the Waltham Abbey Royal Gunpowder Mills and others located along the banks of the Lea.

 The drive for change